- Khaki weed

 Khaki weed prefers tropical and subtropical regions.
 The plant grows mainly on light soils in areas with high temperatures.

 It is a troublesome weed in rural towns, occurring on nature strips, playing fields, caravan parks and saleyards.
 It occasionally invades native pastures on sandy soils but usually does not persist.

-The icons on the calendar below represent the times of year for flowering, seeding, germination, the dormancy period of Khaki weed and also the optimum time for treatment.
+The icons on the following table represent the times of year for flowering, seeding, germination, the dormancy period of khaki weed and also the optimum time for treatment.

 Impact on ecosystems and waterways